 Sean Hogan, Director of Finance and Operations

-As Operations and Program Associate, Sean assists in the day to day operations and finances of the CBA office and provides support to the Reporter and Access team.
+As Director of Finance and Operations, Sean manages the day to day operations and finances of the CBA office and provides support to the Reporter and Access team.
 Prior to CBA, Sean spent 9 years in the customer service field and his summer and winter breaks working at his family’s accounting firm during college.
 He is a recent (Spring 2012) graduate of the University of Richmond’s Robins School of Business, where he majored in Business Administration with a concentration in Management and his curriculum included accounting, finance, negotiations, marketing, and management.
 Sean has a strong passion for small business management, which he derived from his parents, both of whom are small business owners.
 He hopes to combine this passion with his well-rounded business background to continue to improve CBA’s day to day procedures and services.
 This is Sean’s first venture into the non-profit field, and he is looking forward to making an impact on CBA and the credit building community.

 Membership and Core Services